samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

 - `name` - *required* - used to identify other cluster members in a ringpop ring.
 This must be the same for all nodes.
 - `maxJoinDuration` - The amount of time the service will attempt to join the gossip layer before failing.
 - `broadcastAddress` - Used as the address that is communicated to remote nodes to connect on.
-This is generally used when BindOnIP would be the same across several nodes (ie: 0.0.0.0) and for nat traversal scenarios. `net.ParseIP` controls the supported syntax.
+  - This is generally used when BindOnIP would be the same across several nodes (ie: 0.0.0.0) and for nat traversal scenarios. `net.ParseIP` controls the supported syntax.
 Note: Only IPV4 is supported.

 ### pprof

 - `port` - If specified, this will initialize pprof upon process start on the listed port.

 ## persistence
-`persistence` holds configuration for the data store / persistence layer.
+The `persistence` section holds configuration for the data store / persistence layer.
 Below is an example minimal specification for a password-secured Cassandra cluster.
 ```yaml
 persistence:
   defaultStore: default